2025-2026 Academic Catalog

 PUAD 4941 - Integrating Professional Public Administration (3 Credits)

 This is a student-directed, project-based course that allows the student to bring together their entire collegiate knowledge base into a project, program, thesis, or experience that will demonstrate how their public administration knowledge and expertise connects to their BAPA Core, concentration, thematic sequence, core University requirements, and personal goals.
 This course is intended for students in their final semester of the bachelor's degree.
+Restriction: Restricted to undergraduate students in the Bachelor of Arts in Public Administration degree program.
 Max hours: 3 Credits.

 Grading Basis: Letter Grade